JosueCastaneda/Multi-Domain-Orchestrators-NFV/README.md

 # vnfs_deploy

-This vnfs are simple video processing functions to test the chaining of VNFs
+This vnfs are simple video processing functions to test the chaining of VNFs.

+Email me: